martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

 From now on, the code will be indented under this `while` loop.

 The next step is to randomly turn a block into glowstone.
-This is more difficult than it sounds; what happens if the block you randomly choose is already glowstone?
+This is more difficult than it sounds: what happens if the block you randomly choose is already glowstone?
 Your code needs to be able to deal with this.

 The method you will use is a really simple one.
 The code creates a random position, checks to see if that block is stone, and if it isn't (i.e. it's glowstone), it tries again and creates a new random position.
 The code will continue to do this until it finds a block which is still unlit.